anders1901/kyber_polytomsg/README.md

 # Kyber poly_tomsg attack

-This repository contains the artifact related to the corresponding article.
+This repository contains the artifact related to the: article:
+**"Simple Power Analysis assisted Chosen Cipher-Text Attack on ML-KEM"**

 > ⚠️ This artifact is only tested for Linux distributions.